 This action results in a user being forced to select one - and only one - item from the list of related items (i.e. service offerings), when creating an order.

-In the resulting Search Criteria panel, search for, select and enter your project (Project: High Speed Internet), using the finder icon next to the Project field.

 Click Search when the project name has been entered into the Project field, and you will see the only relation code currently associated with this project: ‘mayContain’: